-Sport Coat Styles & Formality
+Different Types Of Sport Coat & Their Formality

 There are many different styles of sport coats, all with differing formality levels.
 Listed from dressiest to least dressy, here are some of the most common styles.

 The blazer is the most formal of all the non-suit jacket jackets.
 When structured in the shoulder, they’ll have a greater level of formality.
 However, unstructured blazers that don’t provide padding are more casual.

 - Classic colors & patterns: Navy or midnight blue solid, red & green bold stripes (uncommon, but the original mode)

 - Archetypical mode(s): 6×2 double-breasted with side vents and peak lapels, 2- or 3-button single-breasted with notched lapels and gold buttons